EmmoCodes/EmmoCodes/README.md

 Full-Stack-Developer
 ---------------------

 I've started coding 2022 when i've created some wow interfaces and looked a bit into LUA code.
 After that i realized that coding is completely my type of hobby and want to do this as my job.
-Now I'm here completed Frontend and doing Backend at the moment, after my Backend course i want to learn Angular, React native and Typescript to get into App-development.
+Now I'm here completed Frontend and learning Backend at the moment, after my Backend course i want to learn Angular, React native and Typescript to get into App-development.

 * 🌍  I'm based in Bavaria, Munich
 * 🚀   My current stack is **Front-End**